-A break in the chain of custody refers to a period during which control of an asset or data is uncertain and during which actions taken on the asset are unaccounted for or unconfirmed.
-Such breaks present opportunities for harm, whether intentional or unintentional, that may compromise the integrity of the asset or data.
+A break in the chain of custody refers to a period during which control of an asset (e.g., systems, data, or infrastructure) is uncertain and during which actions taken on the asset are unaccounted for or unconfirmed.
+Such breaks present opportunities for malicious activity that may compromise the integrity of the asset.
 In the event that the chain of custody is broken, the integrity and reliability of the asset's system, components, and accompanying data should be evaluated as to whether they can be restored to their original state and reinstated into the asset.